2010 Heung Wo Street Murder: Cultural impact

-The Heung Wo Street Murder garnered significant attention due to its shocking nature and the young age of the perpetrator.
-The case highlighted issues surrounding juvenile delinquency, mental health, and family dynamics in Hong Kong.

 In 2024, the incident served as the basis for the film Papa, directed by Philip Yung and starring Sean Lau Ching-wan.
 The film focuses on the emotional aftermath of the murders, particularly the grief of the surviving father, and is described as a poignant exploration of loss and redemption.
 The film became the ninth highest-grossing Hong Kong film of 2024 and received generally positive reviews from critics, particularly for Sean Lau's performance.
 It garnered various accolades, including 11 nominations in the 43rd Hong Kong Film Awards, and Lau won a Hong Kong Film Award, a Hong Kong Film Critics Society Award and an Asian Film Award for his performance.